kr4mpu5-cont-ed/hw-02/README.md

 Personal website showcasing responsive design utilizing Bootstrap implementation

-For more information, fill out the form and get in touch!
+For more information, fill out the contact form and get in touch!